laravel-json-api/docs/3.0/tutorial/08-fetching-resources.md

 is a field that is actually marked as sortable.

-We can improve the validation to ensure there are some more specific rules, e.g. ensuring the the `author` filter only receives integer ids.
+We can improve the validation to ensure there are some more specific rules, e.g. ensuring the `author` filter only receives integer ids.

 Run the following command: